Parks Projects

 |

 The City of Richmond Hill is planning a new trail project through Jefferson Forest, spanning approximately 1 kilometre from Port Arthur Crescent to Rocking Horse Ranch Park.
 The proposed trail will enhance access to the greenspace.
 Construction is anticipated in 2028, pending budget approval.
+Residents were invited to comment on the proposed design from September 26th, 2025 to November 14th, 2025 and City of Richmond Hill staff are reviewing the feedback received.

 | Elgin East Channel Lands Trail |